Wizek/loadr/README.md

 - Online platform to register and manage your published libs.

-  Might not be needed if we opt for github, bower or component as mentioned in the [open questions][openQuestions] section.
+  Might not be needed if we opt for github, bower or component for registry as mentioned in the [open questions][openQuestions] section.

 - Discovery platform for loadr libs.